Suite 13-14, Mt. Elizabeth Medical Center 3 Mt. Elizabeth, Singapore 228510

 Complications of Arthroscopic ACL Surgery

-Swelling or haemarthrosis.
 This is usually common and will subside fairly soon.
 In some patients the swelling may accumulate and cause pain in which case an aspiration of the joint may be indicated.
 Achieve knee extension as early as possible.
 Anti-inflammatory medication and rehabilitation helps in reducing this effusion.

-Infection.
 This can occur following any surgery but it is less common following arthroscopic surgery.
 Nevertheless, it should not be taken lightly.
 The signs of infection are pain not relieved with usual doses of painkillers, redness and discharge from the surgical wound.
 If there is excessive staining or discharge from the wound you should contact your surgeon immediately.

-Deep vein thrombosis.
 In this condition the leg tends to swell and calf pain may be present.
 It is common in certain population groups and high-risk patients include those with a past history of thrombosis, pulmonary embolism, strong family history, clotting disorders, contraceptive medication and prior venous disorders amongst other causes.
 If you are concerned you should contact your surgeon and a Duplex scan or a venogram may be necessary to confirm the diagnosis prior to treatment.
-The best way to prevent this complication is to move the limbs as soon as possible following surgery and the exercises suggested to prevent swelling of the lower limbs would also be helpful in decreasing the incidence of this condition.
+The best way to prevent this complication is to move the limbs as soon as possible following surgery and do the exercises suggested to prevent swelling of the lower limbs would also be helpful in decreaing the incidence of this condition.
 This can be fatal in a small percentage of patients, though the incidence is rare.
 Fraxiparine, a blood thinner, would be given at the end of surgery.

-Laxity of ACL graft & Instability.
-Despite surgery the knee may continue to be weak or unstable and this depends on the extent of the injuries.
-If a meniscectomy is warranted it contributes to further instability and wear and tear in the long term.
-There is a 10-15% chance of requiring further surgery following an ACL reconstruction for young and active patients.
-The ACL graft may stretch over a period of year
+Despite surgery, the knee may continue to be weak or unstable.
+This depends on the extent of injuries.
+If a meniscectomy is warranted, it contributes to further instability and wear and tear in the long-term.
+There is a 10 - 15% chance of requiring further surgery following an ACL reconstruction for young and active patients.
+The ACL graft may also stretch over a period of a year.

-© 2010 Orthopaedic Sports Medicine.
+© 2017 Orthopaedic Sports Medicine.
 All Rights Reserved